MuhammadBilalArshad102/Spotify-Recommendation-System/README.md

 ## Future Improvements

-* Add a web-based user interface
+* Develop a web interface for the recommendation system
 * Improve recommendation accuracy
+* Add a song search feature
-* Allow users to select songs through a search interface
+* Allow users to select their favorite songs and receive recommendations
-* Add more Spotify data
+* Use a larger and more diverse dataset
-* Deploy the recommendation system online
+* Deploy the system as a web application

 ## Author

-Muhammad Bilal Arshad
+**Muhammad Bilal Arshad**

 BS Software Engineering
 COMSATS University Islamabad, Lahore Campus